natisaver/SSH-Key-and-DVC-S3-Setup-/README.md

 Showing how to set up SSH keys on github in addition to using DVC in conjuntion with AWS S3 for version control of datasets

 ## Set Up SSH Key and Origin for pushes
-1. Generate SSH Key `Git Bash`
+1. Generate SSH Key (Git Bash)
-- First Create the config file, in this case no password was set
+- First `Create the config file`, *in this case no password was set
 ```console
 ssh-keygen -t ed25519 -C username@email.com
 ```